playfulsparkle/vscode_ps_dev_toolbox/README.md

 ## Known Issues

-* **Locale-Specific Case Conversion Inconsistencies:**
-    * The `safeToLowerCase` and `safeToUppercase` functions rely on `toLocaleLowerCase` and `toLocaleUpperCase`, respectively, which can exhibit inconsistencies across different JavaScript environments and operating systems.
-This can lead to unexpected results when converting text with locale-specific rules.
-    * While a fallback to `toLowerCase` and `toUpperCase` is implemented, this fallback might not provide the desired locale-specific behavior, potentially resulting in incorrect case conversions for certain languages.
-    * When using locale parameters, it is possible that some environments do not contain the locale data, causing the function to fail.

-* **Slugification Limitations with Complex File Names:**
-    * The `slugify` function attempts to preserve file extensions but might not handle all edge cases correctly.
-For instance, file names with multiple dots or unusual extension patterns could lead to unintended slugification outcomes.
-    * The function's reliance on regular expressions for character removal and replacement might not cover all possible non-alphanumeric characters, potentially leaving some unwanted characters in the slugified output.

 * **GUID Generation Predictability:**
     * The `generateGuid` function uses `Math.random()` for GUID generation, which is not cryptographically secure.
 While suitable for most general-purpose use cases, it should not be used for applications requiring high levels of security or uniqueness.
     * While the GUID generated is very unlikely to be the same, there is still a very small risk of collision.